karolsluszniak/angular-computed/README.md

     return a + b;
   }]);

-  // Same as below, but won't work with minification
+  // Same as above, but won't work with minification
   $scope.$computed('mySum', function(a, b) {
     return a + b;
   });